1946 Oklahoma Sooners football team: NC State (Gator Bowl)

-Postseason
+After the season

 Individual honors were bestowed upon several Oklahoma players, and at the time, the 1946 team included the most all-conference honorees to date.
 First-team All-American honors were granted to guards Plato Andros and Buddy Burris, and center John Rapacz.
 The All-Big Six first team included those three as well as end Warren Giese, back Joe Golding, and tackles Homer Paine and Wade Walker.

 After the Gator Bowl, university president Cross learned that Tatum had paid each player $120 ($, adjusted for inflation), despite Cross's order not to do so.
 He later learned that $60,000 ($ in inflation-adjusted terms) was unaccounted for in the athletic department budget.
 As a result, athletic director Jap Haskell was fired.
 Tatum accepted an offer to coach at Maryland, and Cross promoted Bud Wilkinson into the head coaching position.

-NFL Draft
+NFL draft

 The following players were drafted into the National Football League following the season.